Camyo4650/hearwallgarden/README.md

 - In general, I blend rock with ambient, post-rock, electronic, and experimental elements.

 **_Who are your favorite artists?_**
 - I like listening to all kinds of music.
-But I have a few favorites—Pink Floyd, Radiohead, Foo Fighters, Talk Talk, GY!BE, Car Seat Headrest, The Protomen, and Jack White to name a few
+But I have a few favorites—Pink Floyd, Radiohead, Foo Fighters, Talk Talk, GY!BE, Car Seat Headrest, The Protomen, and Jack White to name a few.
+I like to think of my sound in a similar manner to the
 - I also like some Western classical composers like Beethoven (5th, 7th and 9th are my favs), Ravel, Rachmaninoff (2nd symphony is my fav), and Mahler (3rd symphony my fav)

 ### For Musicians / Gearheads